About Cypress JS

 • Customizable via cypress.config.js or cypress.env.json.

-13. Robust Documentation & Dev Tooling
+15. Robust Documentation and Dev Tooling

 • Comprehensive, beginner-friendly documentation.